Dallas Fire-Rescue Department: Notable incidents

-Alarm Assignments
+Alarm assignments

 Dallas Fire-Rescue Department has a set protocol for structure fire responses.
-Each fire is dispatched as a "Structure Fire Reported" and will be one of the 3 types: a high-risk assignment, a regular assignment, or a high-rise assignment.
+Each fire is dispatched as a "Structure Fire Reported" (Category A) or "HIRISE Structure Fire Reported" (Category B).
 Once a fire unit is on scene and has reported on the conditions of the fire, the unit will either "tap out" the box (canceling all units except for the units on scene already) if there is no fire or smoke showing, or upgrade the fire to a working assignment.
 If the fire is large enough, "alarm" upgrades will be transmitted, sending additional units to the scene.
 A working fire becomes a first alarm, if more units are required, a second alarm is transmitted, and so on and so forth.
-If there is a high rise box alarm, instead of giving it a working response, a second alarm will immediately be transmitted if it is a working fire.
+Any Category B High Rise Box with that reports out with initial fire company with fire or smoke showing will automatically be transmitted as 2nd Alarm High Rise Box.
 The following is a list of Alarm types along with the Units assigned.

-Line of Duty Deaths
+Line of duty deaths

 The Dallas Fire-Rescue Department has suffered a number of Line of Duty Deaths during its operational history.
 The department has a memorial to their fallen members at the department museum.
 DFRS maintains an interactive list that explores the individual's lives & the events that led to their line of duty death.